-Section 13 - Food, Beverages, Vending
+Section 13 - Food, Beverage, Vending

-13.1 No person shall possess, drink, sell or offer for sale any alcoholic beverages except as follows:

-Permission may be requested from the Director of the Department of Environmental Management or his or her authorized representative to consume, serve, sell or offer for sale alcoholic beverages at events held at Fort Adams State Park, and at the Annual Oktoberfest Celebration held at World War II State Park.
+- No person shall possess, drink, sell or offer for sale any alcoholic beverages except as follows: Permission may be requested from the Director of the Department of Environmental Management or his or her authorized representative to consume, serve, sell or offer for sale alcoholic beverages at events held at Fort Adams State Park, and at the Annual Oktoberfest Celebration held at World War II State Park.
 Requests shall be submitted in writing to the Director, or his/her authorized representative sixty (60) days in advance of the proposed date for the event.
-Permission may be given at the Director's discretion only as a part of a formal license agreement between the State of Rhode Island and the entity requesting permission.
-If granted, permission shall apply only to areas and times designated by the Director at his/her discretion and specified in the license.
-The Director may impose additional restrictions which he or she deems necessary.

-13.2 No person shall offer for sale any goods or services without official written permission from the Director of the Department of Environmental Management or his/her authorized representative.
+Permission may be given at the Director's discretion only as a part of a formal license agreement between the State of Rhode Island and the entity requesting - 13.2 No person shall offer for sale any goods or services without official written permission from the Director of the Department of Environmental Management or his/her authorized representative.